moolgom/3DLCSEncoder/README.md

 # Training

-We provide a script for training the HyperLCS model using only sample training data, due to the size limitations of GitHub repositories.
+We provide a script for training the HyperLCS model using only sample training dataset, due to the size limitations of GitHub repositories.

 ```
 python Train_HyperLCS.py